Notice of Funding Opportunity

 Sites and Objects that have a Religious Connection

 The Establishment Clause of the U.S. Constitution permits the government to include religious objects and sites within an aid program under certain conditions.
 For example, an item with a religious connection (including a place of worship) may be the subject of a cultural preservation grant if the item derives its primary significance and is nominated solely on the basis of architectural, artistic, historical, or other cultural (not religious) criteria.
-Applicants considering preservation projects with a religious connection are encouraged to contact the Public Affairs Section at the U.S. Embassy at email@example.com with any questions.
+Applicants considering preservation projects with a religious connection are encouraged to contact the Public Diplomacy Section of the U.S. Embassy at email@example.com with any questions.

 - Directly support U.S. treaty or bilateral agreement obligations